Icenium/icenium-cli/ABIGNORE.md

 * Build and deploy in the companion app from QR code.
 * Build and deploy in the native emulators.
 * LiveSync changes to remote devices.
+* LiveSync changes to connected devices.

 The AppBuilder CLI does not respect `.abignore` during the following operations.

 * Build and deploy in the device simulator.

-* LiveSync changes to connected devices.
+> **Do you develop your project in multiple AppBuilder clients?**
+>
+> When you work with connected physical or virtual devices, the AppBuilder Windows client and the AppBuilder extension for Visual Studio respect `.abignore` during LiveSync operations to application packages and the companion app.

 ## Create .abignore